In some cases, device restart and/or reset is known to help sort out issues related but not limited to:

 Note: force restart your iPhone, iPad, or iPod touch only if it’s unresponsive.
 The steps below will help you force restart your device.

-On an iPhone 7 or iPhone 7 Plus: press and hold the Sleep/Wake and Volume Down buttons simultaneously until the Apple logo appears on the screen.
+On an iPhone 7, iPhone 8 & iPhone X: press and hold the Sleep/Wake and Volume Down buttons simultaneously until the Apple logo appears on the screen.

 On an iPhone 6s and earlier, iPad, or iPod touch: Press and hold the Sleep/Wake and Home buttons simultaneously until the Apple logo appears on the screen.